HussinSaheb/js_dom_calculator/README.md

 #### My approach
 I've created 4 functions that do the basic calculations: add, subtract, divide and multiply.
 I then used them in another function called calculation. calculation function takes 3 parameters: first is a number, second is an operator and third is the second number.
-The functions applied from the previous four depend on the operator passed as the argument.
-This is achieved by applying it in an switch case.
+Depending on the operator passed. the calculation function will chose the right function and run it with the two other argument.